AhmetMuratAcar/CrossSeq/README.md

   - Each text box has its own trash button which is used for deleting its contents.
 If any text is in the textbox, clicking the trash button will delete said contents.
 If no text is present in the textbox, clicking the trash button will delete that textbox and update the Sequence List accordingly.

 ### Theme Dropdown
   - The defult theme for this application is your system's theme.
-However using the dropdown under the "Submit" button you can switch between the light or dark themes.
+However, using the dropdown under the "Submit" button you can switch between the light or dark themes.

 ## Example Usage
 The following screenshots illustrate how to use CrossSeq using the 4 FASTA sequences provided in the [Testing Sequences](https://github.com/AhmetMuratAcar/CrossSeq/tree/master/Testing%20Sequences) folder.